Revamil Collagen healing properties

 Revamil Collagen acts as mechanical support and catalyst to fibroblasts migration and to the growth of granulation tissue and provides the necessary scaffold to natural derma regeneration.
 Revamil honey contains a high concentration of honey enzymes; while initially the osmotic effect of the honey sugars protects the wound against bacteria and forms a protective layer.
-The honey creates the ideal moist wound environment that facilitates the natural debridement of the wound and, combined with collagen, facilitates the granulation tissue formation.
+The honey creates the ideal moist wound environment that facilitates the natural debridement of the wound and combined with collagen, facilitates the granulation tissue formation.

-Revamil product data:
+Revamil Collagen product data:

-Horse collagen with the addition of honey
+Revamil collagen contains horse collagen with the addition of pure enzyme rich honey

-Revamil collagen is a Class III CE registered product; optimum safety is therefore guaranteed.
+Revamil collagen is a Class III CE registered product; optimum safety is therefore guaranteed

-Revamil collagen contains no pharmaceutical substances and is paraben-free.
+Revamil collagen contains no pharmaceutical substances and is paraben free.

 Revamil products are Phtalate free

 - Use the product immediately after opening of the primary package.

 - On infected wounds, before using the product, perform a systemic antibiotic and/or topical antimicrobial treatment.